Ben-Ganon/Obsidian_Olympus_DnD/Lore/The Plot.md

 Aphelios was raised by a generation of survivors.
 Hungry.
 Mad.
 Insulted.
 Aphelios wants nothing more than to see Olympus in ashes.
-Sailing to his ruined home island Crete, Aphelios recovers the statue of the bull and inherits the powers of Tauros.
+Sailing to his ruined home island Delos, Aphelios recovers the statue of the bull and inherits the powers of Tauros.
 Tauros guides Aphelios to revive the Minoan empire, but because of the domination of Greece in the Mediterranean he must do so with the help of the Cult of the Bull.
 Aphelios is a direct descendant of king Minos, and is determined to bring him back from Hades and with his help conquer Olympus, and then all of Greece.
 With Tauros' guidance, Aphelios starts the Cult Of The Bull.
-They perform a forbidden ritual, and with the power of Tauros they chain Persephone, goddess of spring, to the Temple of Tauros at Crete.
+They perform a forbidden ritual, and with the power of Tauros they chain Persephone, goddess of spring, to the Temple of Zeus at Delos.

 They hope to cause Greece to crumble-
 Make the gods on Olympus fall to in-fighting to distract them from the eternal winter caused by Persephone's absence.